jlesage/docker-handbrake/DOCKERHUB.md

 Where:

-  - `/docker/appdata/handbrake`: This is where the application stores its configuration, states, log and any files needing persistency.
+  - `/docker/appdata/handbrake`: Stores the application's configuration, state, logs, and any files requiring persistency.
-  - `/home/user`: This location contains files from your host that need to be accessible to the application.
+  - `/home/user`: Contains files from the host that need to be accessible to the application.
   - `/home/user/HandBrake/watch`: This is where videos to be automatically converted are located
   - `/home/user/HandBrake/output`: This is where automatically converted video files are written.

-Browse to `http://your-host-ip:5800` to access the HandBrake GUI.
+Access the HandBrake GUI by browsing to `http://your-host-ip:5800`.
 Files from the host appear under the `/storage` folder in the container.

 ## Documentation